 With the a growing number of Australians adopting a vegan lifestyle, Vegan Australia launched a vegan certification program in January 2019.
 Vegan Australia was formed in 2012 and incorporated in 2014 as a registered non-profit charity.
 It aims to campaign nationally for veganism and to support and coordinate the activities of other vegan groups.

-In promoting their vegan certification program, the organisation points out that reading an ingredients list is not always a guarantee that a product contains no animal products.
-Vegan Australia says that some common food ingredients, like glycerine, can be of either animal or vegetable origin.
-They also point out that, by law, some ingredients do not have to be listed on the label if the product contains only a small amount.
+In promoting their vegan certification program, the organisation pointed out that reading an ingredients list is not always a guarantee that a product contains no animal products.
+Vegan Australia said that some common food ingredients, like glycerine, can be of either animal or vegetable origin.
+They also pointed out that, by law, some ingredients do not have to be listed on the label if the product contains only a small amount.